nicoloceneda/QR-HFDTD-RNN/README.md

 ## Project Structure
 <pre>
 │
-├── Programming and Computing Setup.md    <--  Programming and computing setup required to execute the │                                              programs.
+├── Programming and Computing Setup.md    <--  Programming and computing setup required to execute the pro- │                                              programs.
 │
 ├── extract_data.py                       <--  This script constructs the command line interface